-The Japan-based exchange said it is coming back on stages, starting with restarting withdrawals, taking the order of application into consideration.
+The Japanese crypto exchange, Bitpoint pledges to refund hack victims.
+It is coming back on stages and starting with restarting withdrawals.
+From now, It will take the order of application into consideration.

-Restarting cash deposits and withdrawals in fiat currencies today, the exchange says that the wallet that fell between the hackers’ hands has been dismissed, announcing that the platform is secure again.
+It is restarting cash deposits and withdrawals in fiat currencies today.
+The exchange says that the wallet that fell between the hackers’ hands has been dismissed, announcing that the platform is secure again.

 Bitpoint announced as well that it is resuming its margin trading services on Aug.
 9, and spot trading resumes back on Aug.
 13.

-The exchange had announced earlier that On July 11, 2019, they discovered an illegal depletion of virtual currencies managed by the Company, stressing that they were “diligently implementing recovery measures and examining and implementing measures to prevent recurrence.”, adding that they plan to restart various services “in stages”, based on the measures referred to.
+The exchange had announced earlier that On July 11, 2019, they discovered an illegal depletion of virtual currencies.
+The Company managed that.
+They were “diligently implementing recovery measures.
+And they also were examining and implementing measures to prevent recurrence.
+Adding that they plan to restart various services “in stages” based on the measures referred to.

 Today, the exchange divided the trading comeback process as follows:

 - Withdrawal processing will be handled in the order of application.
-For this reason, withdrawals submitted by 16:00 are usually transferred to your bank account on the next business day (T + 2) the day after the withdrawal request date.
+For this reason, withdrawals submitted by 16:00.
+That is usually transferred to your bank account on the next business day (T + 2) the day after the withdrawal request date.
 It may take some time to receive money.

-- If the name of a financial institution has been changed due to consolidation, etc., if you make a transfer with the old name, it will be impossible to make a transfer and you may not be able to withdraw.
+- If the name of a financial institution changed due to consolidation, etc., you make a transfer with the old name.
+It will be impossible to make a transfer, and you may not be able to withdraw.

 - We may contact you separately if we determine that we need to confirm your application.